0

 2.1.
 Frederic Henry

 The protagonist of "A Farewell to Arms," Frederic Henry, embodies the complexities of the modern individual.
 As an American ambulance driver serving in the Italian army, he grapples with the disillusionment caused by the horrors of war.
 Frederic's internal conflicts, his search for meaning, and his struggle with identity resonate with readers even in contemporary times.
-Hemingway's nuanced portrayal of Frederic's emotional journey adds depth and relatability to the novel.
+Hemingway's nuanced portrayal of Frederic's emotional journey adds depth and relatability to the novel.2.2.
+Catherine Barkley

 Catherine Barkley, the love interest of Frederic Henry, is another character who exemplifies the modern sensibility.
 As a British nurse stationed in Italy, Catherine represents the longing for love and stability amidst the chaos of war.
 Her strength, vulnerability, and eventual tragedy contribute to the enduring impact of the novel.
-The relationship between Frederic and Catherine explores the complexities of human connection and the transient nature of happiness.
+The relationship between Frederic and Catherine explores the complexities of human connection and the transient nature of happiness.3.
+Themes in "A Farewell to Arms"

 3.1.
 Love and War